HqWu-HITCS/Awesome-Keyphrase-Prediction/README.md

-# Keyphrase-Prediction-Paper
+# Keyphrase-Prediction-Resource

 This repository is to collect keyphrase prediction resource.

 ● Tutorial